ray-project/ray/doc/source/ray-core/scheduling/accelerators.rst

    * - Nvidia GPU
      - GPU
      - Fully tested, supported by the Ray team
+   * - AMD GPU
+     - GPU
+     - Experimental, supported by the community
    * - Intel GPU
      - GPU
      - Experimental, supported by the community